Concordium/concordium-update-proposals/source/CIS/cis-1.rst

 The event to log when setting the metadata url for a token type.
 It consists of a token ID and an URL (:rfc:`3986`) for the location of the metadata for this token type with an optional SHA256 checksum of the content.
-Logging the ``TokenMetadataEvent`` event again with the same token ID, is used to update the metadata location and only the most recently logged token metadata event for certain token id should be used to get the token metadata.
+Logging the ``TokenMetadataEvent`` event again with the same token ID, is used to update the metadata location and only the most recently logged token metadata event for a certain token ID should be used to get the token metadata.

 The ``TokenMetadataEvent`` event is serialized as: first a byte with the value of 251, followed by the token ID :ref:`CIS-1-TokenID` (``id``) and then a :ref:`CIS-1-MetadataUrl` (``metadata``)::